 Now let’s play!
 Choose your favorite tracks from your list and try to play along with them.
 Again just play the ride cymbal, we don’t want to play a transcription of the tune, we just want to play along with the track to emulate the feel and vibe of the ride cymbal.
 Our attention at this point should be to make sure we are blending in with the drummer we are trying to imitate.
 We want to get that ride cymbal feel.

 These exercises may seem simple and not a challenge at first, but once you start playing along to some of those records, you will realize that just keeping up with those guys’ tempo and feel is a difficult task.
 But, don’t worry.
-In part 2 of the article, we will cover the basics of ride technique to improve our sound on the cymbal and our ability to play faster and also some great exercises to improve our time feel.
+In part 2 of this lesson, we will cover the basics of ride technique to improve our sound on the cymbal and our ability to play faster and also some great exercises to improve our time feel.

 Have fun and see you next time!